-At Hound Sense, we offer a wide range of different classes and programs, all canine-friendly and positive and designed to be fun and educational for both dog and owner.
+At Hound Sense, we offer a wide range of different classes and programs, all of which are positive, humane and canine-friendly.
+They are designed to be fun and educational for both dog and owner.
 We welcome and encourage the whole family to attend classes.
-Proof of vaccinations are required for all class participants.

 In our Functional Obedience classes, we begin to develop a language that both you and your dog can understand.

-Level One is a beginning class and we cover a wide range of things: the foundation of manners and obedience, socialization, social skills with both dogs and humans, basic canine behaviour and communication, how to prevent and manage undesireable behaviour.
+Level One is a beginning class and we cover a wide range of things: the foundation of manners and obedience, socialization, social skills with both dogs and humans, basic canine behaviour and communication, how to prevent and manage undesireable behaviour, how to deal with specific issues.
 We cover the Big 6 of basic obedience – come, sit, stay, down, walk nicely and stand as well as a variety of more “functional” commands such as leave it, drop it, move, etc, etc, etc.

 This class is for young dogs, dogs that are new to the household, or dogs that need a refresher.
 Puppies may attend this class once they have had their 2nd set of shots.